 A sharp-witted girl enlists the aid of a staunch astronomer as they work together traveling across different worlds.
 Adventure and mystery ensue after she learns there's more to her universe than she ever imagined

 Dot launched herself over a fallen tree as she ran through the red moonlit forest.
-A sharp chill that whipped at her face signified she was close to the river.
-The gap she established between the bounty hunters tightened as they leapt from branch to branch after their prey, leaves from the ancient wood rustling through their coal black feathers.
-The young Earthling burst from the tree line and into a clearing when she heard the sound of rushing water.
-A little closer and her pursuers would spring the trap she set less than an hour ago.
-One hunter catapulted from the dense greenery and hurled a spiral-like weapon at her, but was blocked with the help of a crystalline shield that materialized on her arm.
-The tremendous force of the projectile was still enough to knock her to the ground where she slid across the dew-covered grass.
+A sharp chill that whipped at her face signaled she was nearing the river where her trap lay waiting.
+The young Earthling burst from the tree line and into a clearing while the gap she established between the bounty hunters tightened with every step.
+They leapt from branch to branch after their prey, leaves from the ancient wood rustling through their coal black feathers.
+Their powerful legs propelled them ever closer to their target and the end of the hunt.
+One creature launched from the dense greenery and hurled a spiral-like weapon at Dot but was blocked by a crystalline shield that materialized over her arm.
+The tremendous force was still enough to knock her to the ground where she slid across the dew-covered grass.

 <Just a few more yards...> she thought as she scrambled to her feet.
-But a large taloned leg kicked her back onto the damp jungle floor.
+But a large taloned leg kicked her back onto the damp jungle floor where the shield rolled from her grip.

-“Give us the Preatencola, child, and we will harm you no further.” the creature said from behind a full-face breathing apparatus.
+“Give us the Preatencola, child, and we will harm you no further,” the creature hissed from behind a full-face breathing apparatus.
 Dot squirmed and reached for the shield that lay just out of her reach.

 “How about I give you a knuckle sandwich instead, you jerkhole," she retorted.